GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 #### Listen for consent state changes

-The `addConsentListener` function is designed to register a listener that triggers whenever there's a change in the consent status of a specified type (e.g., `analytics_storage`), such as shifting from "denied" to "granted" or vice versa.
+The `addConsentListener` function registers a listener that triggers whenever there's a change in the consent status of a specified type (e.g., `analytics_storage`), such as shifting from "denied" to "granted" or vice versa.
 However, it's important to note that this function does not activate if a previously unset consent type is updated to "granted", as an unset state is already considered as "granted".

 ```javascript
 const isConsentGranted = require("isConsentGranted");